-In PLEIADE, tutors played all four roles.
+In Pleiade, tutors will play all four roles.

-In particular, when playing the "pedagogic" role, tutors acted as facilitators of the learning process, focusing the discussion on key areas of the course contents, asking questions and providing stimuli to trigger opinion sharing and negotiation among participants.
-The online tutors were flexible and adopted a non-directive style, so as to encourage participation and interaction among participants.
+In particular, when playing the "pedagogic" role, tutors will act as facilitators of the learning process, focusing the discussion on key areas of the course contents, asking questions and providing stimuli to trigger opinion sharing and negotiation among participants.
+The online tutors will be flexible and will adopt a non-directive style, so as to encourage participation and interaction among participants.

-By playing the "social" role, the tutors strived to create a friendly, comfortable environment by stimulating participants' interactions and fostering group cohesion, thus helping to develop a collaborative and friendly atmosphere.
+By playing the "social" role, the tutors will create a friendly, comfortable environment by stimulating participants' interactions and fostering group cohesion, thus helping to develop a collaborative and friendly atmosphere.

-As "managers", the tutors coordinated the activities and helped learners keep pace with the course schedule, laying down the "rules of the game" and each player's role.
+As "managers", the tutors will coordinate the activities and help learners keep pace with the course schedule, laying down the "rules of the game" and each player's role.

-Lastly, BTA tutors provided technical support, helping the learners feel at ease with the gamified platform, so that they could focus on course contents.
+Lastly, BTA tutors will provide technical support, helping the learners feel at ease with the gamified platform, so that they can focus on course contents.

-Special attention was given to the facilitation of learner interaction.
+Special attention will be given to the facilitation of learner interaction.
 In any online course, the element that characterises the interactions among members of the learning community is the written message.
 While in face-to-face communication the significance of the message is conveyed through multiple channels (gestures, tone of voice, facial expressions), in text communication the writer has to make context and significance explicit and make them clearly understandable for the reader.
 As facilitators, tutors are in charge of supporting course participants with written communication, making them comfortable with written messages and helping them overcome any fear, embarrassment or misunderstanding this may cause.

-Accordingly, in PLEIADE tutors used - and promoted the use of - an informal style of language that borders on the colloquial.
-To overcome the lack of non-verbal signals, which might lead to misunderstandings, tutors used emoticons, colours and formatted text, and, when needed, called on participants to clarify the meaning of their messages.
+Accordingly, in PLEIADE tutors will use - and promote the use of - an informal style of language that borders on the colloquial.
+To overcome the lack of non-verbal signals, which might lead to misunderstandings, tutors will use emoticons, colours and formatted text, and, when needed, will call on participants to clarify the meaning of their messages.

-Tutors' written messages had to play the four above mentioned roles.
-Thus, in PLEIADE tutors' actions were translated into written communication acts including:
+Tutors' written messages will have to play the four above mentioned roles.
+Thus, in PLEIADE tutors' actions will be translated into written communication acts including: